 Search your home thoroughly!

 So, have a thorough search around your home.
-You maybe surprised as to where these photos are kept.
+You may be surprised as to where these photos are kept.

-It is surprising what we find around our homes when we decide to have a clean up.
+It is surprising what we find around our homes when we decide to have a clean-up.
 You may also be amazed at the level that the photographs have degraded to.

 Don’t be disheartened this though as I will cover what resources are available to restore photos in a later post.

-It is important for you to take the time now to preserve these photographs before it is too late.
+You need to take the time now to preserve these photographs before it is too late.